-- Urge the FCC to coordinate Lifeline enrollment efforts with other federal and state programs, including streamlining eligibility for Lifeline support. - Urge ISPs to provide a broadband offer that will support eligible households. - Urge the FCC to consider transitioning the temporary Emergency Broadband Benefit Fund into permanent increases in the Lifeline subsidy to provide eligible households with the broadband service they will need now and in the future. - Include local communities in planning and adoption efforts through robust and continuous stakeholder outreach, engagement, and education.
+- Urge the FCC to coordinate Lifeline enrollment efforts with other federal and state programs, including streamlining eligibility for Lifeline support. - Urge ISPs to provide a broadband offer that will support eligible households. - Urge the FCC to consider transitioning the temporary Emergency Broadband Benefit Fund into permanent increases in the Lifeline subsidy to assist eligible households in obtaining the broadband service they will need now and in the future. - Include local communities and anchor institutions in planning and adoption efforts through robust and continuous stakeholder outreach, engagement, and education.